Here's What Steph Curry Tweeted Before Saturday's Game

 Curry's tweet said: "Lock in! #dubnation"

-The Warriors come into the game as the second seed in the Western Conference with a 41-15 record.
+The Warriors are the second seed in the Western Conference with a 42-15 record.

-They had been on a nine-game winning streak, but have now lost their last two games to the Utah Jazz and New York Knicks.
+Their win over the Lakers snaps a two-game losing streak after losing to the Utah Jazz and New York Knicks.

+Curry finished the night with 24 points, five rebounds and eight assists.

 The franchise has not been to the postseason in two years, but prior to the drought they had made the NBA Finals five times in a row (winning three titles).